MBissett29/rock-paper-scissors-lizard-spock/README.md

 There is also a rough draft about the user stories to help with building the game, about what the user might want to do whilst interacting with the game.

-Here shows a screen shot of text boxes explaining how the game is divided into seperate divs and links to websites with a colour pallete and rules to the game.
+Here shows a screen shot of text boxes explaining how the game is divided into seperate sections and links to websites with a colour pallete and rules to the game.

 ## Features